wiphoo/LoveIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

     # Home page posts
     [params.home.posts]
       enable = true
-      # special amount of posts in each home posts page
-      paginate = 6
       # {{< version 0.2.0 deleted >}} replaced with hiddenFromHomePage in params.page
       # default behavior when you don't set "hiddenFromHomePage" in front matter
       defaultHiddenFromHomePage = false
+      [params.home.posts.pagination]
+      # special amount of posts in each home posts page
+      pagerSize = 6

   # Social config about the author
   [params.social]